TamerKaratekin/shahi-chess-shatranj-font/README.md

 ## 🤝 Contributing

 Because this is a protected artwork project, **modifications and pull requests altering the icons cannot be accepted**.
+The design process took roughly 25 revisions and spanned multiple months with feedback from various artists, historians, and designers, so it is important to keep the artistic integrity of the project.

 However: